What Are Lines Of Symmetry In Math

 One of the best ways to understand lines of symmetry is to use physical manipulatives.
 Cut out various shapes from paper and try folding them to find their lines of symmetry.
 You can also use mirrors to visually confirm your findings.
 The act of physically manipulating the shapes helps to engage your tactile and visual senses, making the learning process more effective.

 Another useful manipulative is a geoboard, a board with pegs arranged in a grid.
 Use rubber bands to create different shapes on the geoboard and then try to identify their lines of symmetry.
-You can also use pattern blocks, a set of colorful geometric shapes, to create symmetrical patterns.
+Still, you can also use pattern blocks, a set of colorful geometric shapes, to create symmetrical patterns.
 These hands-on activities make learning about lines of symmetry fun and engaging, especially for younger learners.

 Tip 3: Look for Symmetry in Everyday Objects